Blueberry lime glazed baked vegan donuts made with aquafaba!

 - Preheat the oven to 350°F/180°C.

-- In a medium sized bowl add you flour, baking powder, psyllium husk or xanthan gum, sugar, cinnamon, nutmeg, and salt and whisk everything together.
+- In a medium sized bowl add you flour, baking powder, xanthan gum, sugar, cinnamon, nutmeg, and salt and whisk everything together.

 - In another medium sized mixing bowl add your aquafaba and mix on high with electrical beaters or on stand mixer for about 2 minutes.
 The aquafaba will become white and frothy.
 Carefully add in the vanilla, milk, and coconut oil to the aquafaba and beat for another minute on high.